elynrose/social/LARAVEL_CLOUD_DEPLOYMENT.md

 2. **Set up your database** with sample data
 3. **Configure your domain** (if using a custom domain)
 4. **Set up monitoring** and error tracking
-5. **Configure backups** for your database
+5. **Configure backups** for your PostgreSQL database
 6. **Set up SSL certificates** (usually automatic with Laravel Cloud)

-Your Social Media Management Platform should now deploy successfully to Laravel Cloud! 🎉
+Your Social Media Management Platform should now deploy successfully to Laravel Cloud with PostgreSQL! 🎉